dkm/xcplanner/README.md

 ### Elevation data ###

 XC Planner can use [CGIAR-CSI](http://srtm.csi.cgiar.org/) data to determine turnpoint elevations.
 The program `bin/srtm-get` can be used to download and prepare this data for use.
 It is advisable to download the CGIAR-CSI tiles for the areas you wish to cover.
-For example, to download the data for the European Alps, use
+For example, to download the data for European, use

-	for i in 38 39; do
+	for i in 35 42; do
-		for j in 3 4; do
+		for j in 1 5; do
 			bin/srtm-get -i $i -j $j
 		done
 	done